MatthieuDartiailh/bytecode/doc/api.rst

    Concrete instruction, inherit from :class:`Instr`.

-   If the operation has an argument, *arg* must be an integer.
+   If the operation requires an argument, *arg* must be an integer.
+   If the operation has no argument, *arg* must not by set.

-   Use the :meth:`~Instr.set` method to replace the operation name and the argument at the same type.
+   Use the :meth:`~Instr.set` method to replace the operation name and the argument at once.
 Otherwise, an exception can be raised if the previous operation requires an argument and the new operation has no argument (or the opposite).

-   Should only be used with :class:`ConcreteBytecode`.
+   Concrete instructions should only be used in :class:`ConcreteBytecode`.

    Attributes: